-- Here's how suspenseful the Mystery Tune was — a manila envelope selected from a lazy-susan placed in a safe backstage (by the producers in the 1976-77 season, by the contestants in 1977-78) was handed to Tom, containing the sheet music (with a piece of tape covering the title) and a smaller envelope containing the general info for the song and with the title.
+- Here's how suspenseful the Mystery Tune was a manila envelope selected from a lazy-susan placed in a safe backstage (by the producers in the 1976-77 season, by the contestants in 1977-78) was handed to Tom, containing the sheet music (with a piece of tape covering the title) and a smaller envelope containing the general info for the song and with the title.
 The player was placed in an isolation booth, and could only hear Tom and the piano.
 The pianist played the song for 20 seconds, then stopped; the player had to guess within the ten seconds that followed.
 They were then brought out of the booth, and Tom read the background information and any appropriate writing and performing credits for the tune.
 From there, he announced the title.
-If the title was an exact match for the contestant's answer, s/he won a huge (for the time) cash prize — $10,000 a year for a decade on the nighttime show, a flat $25,000 on the '77 daytime show.
+If the title was an exact match for the contestant's answer, they won a huge (for the time) cash prize $10,000 a year for a decade on the nighttime show, a flat $25,000 on the '77 daytime show.

 - Bonus Space: The DOUBLE and CAR (later PRIZE) spaces on the "outer" Melody Roulette wheel.